 Numerous factors can lead to someone becoming codependent.
 These consist of the following:

-- A dysfunctional family with conflict, misbehavior, and abuse.
+- Belonging to a dysfunctional family with conflict, misbehavior, addiction, and abuse.

 - Having a family member with a physical or mental condition.